Curved origami and tangent developables

 The cubic discriminant locus

-I spent much of my semester in the shape mines, sitting on the floor of the common area, making shapes out of paper.
+I spent much of my semester in the shape mines, sitting on the floor of the common area making things out of paper.
 This is the best place in the institute to spy on people.
-Pierre Arnoux, Stepan Paul, and Adrien (???last name) were trying to visualize the discriminant locus in the space of cubic equations.
-A cubic of the form $x^3 + a x^2 + bx + c$ is defined by a point $(a,b,c)\in \RR^3$.
-The discriminant locus is the set of cubics with a double real root, which is some surface in $\RR^3$.
+I overheard Pierre Arnoux, Stepan Paul, and Adrien Abgrall trying to visualize the discriminant locus in the space of cubic equations.
+We associate a monic cubic $x^3 + a x^2 + bx + c$ to a point $(a,b,c)\in \RR^3$.
+The discriminant locus is the set of cubics with a double real root, which traces out a surface in $\RR^3$.
 Here’s some facts about the discriminant locus:

 This gives the opportunity for folding the discriminant locus out of paper.
 Their scheme was very similar to Chaim’s helicoid.
 Start with two sheets of paper, with a curve cut out of both, and tape the sides together.
 Then, after bending the curve into the shape of the twisted cubic in $\RR^3$, the paper would form the tangent developable.
 One sheet forms the forward tangents, and the other the backward tangents.
-The math comes from computing the curve in $\RR^2$ that correctly develops into $\RR^3$, to get the exact twisted cubic curve.
+You need to do math to compute the curve in $\RR^2$ that develops into the twisted cubic in $\RR^3$.

 I didn’t want to do math, I just wanted a tangent developable.
 So I made my own rendition of the tangent developable of the twisted cubic, where I freehanded everything.
 Here’s a paper test of something which looked… close enough.
 When i bend the flat, paired paper into 3D, the two sheets pop apart and trace a fun form.